Humblepics

 “What is quite unlooked for is more crushing in its effect, and unexpectedness adds to the weight of a disaster.” – Seneca

 This is “the premeditation of evils,” or negative visualization.
 While modern culture tells us to “think positive,” the Stoics practiced the opposite.
-They would actively, and in detail, imagine the worst-case scenarios: “What if I lose my job?
+They would actively, and in detail, imagine worst-case scenarios: “What if I lose my job?
 What if I get sick?
 What if my loved ones die?”
 The goal isn’t to be morbid; it’s to rob these events of their power.
-By “rehearsing” for disaster, you build resilience and gratitude for what you have right now.
+By “rehearsing” for disaster, you build psychological resilience and profound gratitude for what you have right now.

 3. Principle: Amor Fati (Marcus Aurelius)